 Monthly average prices

 Prices as travel date approaches

-Most bus companies charge higher ticket prices the closer you book to the date of travel, so it’s a good idea to buy your bus tickets as early as possible.
-The best way to find cheap bus tickets is to book at least 25 days in advance.
-By doing so, you can expect to save $48.93 on your bus ticket compared to booking at the last minute.
+Most bus companies charge higher ticket prices closer to the date of travel, so it’s a good idea to buy your bus tickets as early as possible.
+To find the cheapest bus tickets, book your trip at least 19 days in advance.
+This way, you can save up to $31.30 on your bus ticket compared to booking last-minute.

 What bus companies travel from London to Paris?